 You can choose models featuring power ratings ranging from just 1.3 kW to as high as 6.4 kW.

 Here’s a video that compares the two brands:

-We hope that our guide helps you in choosing the right chain saw for your property.
+We hope that our Echo vs Stihl chainsaw guide helps you in choosing the best chainsaw for your property.
+Make sure to read our how to use a chainsaw guide.
 If you have any questions, feel free to give us a comment.